MatteoOrlandini/Object-Oriented-Programming-Exam/README.md

 >     "message": "Illegal operator, it must be only == "

-In a multiple filter with the following request
+In a multiple filter with the following  incorrect body:

     {
         "and": [